 So I roasted loads and loads of vegetables and used some of them in these pies and saved the rest for future meals.
 Oh yeah, I also blended the roasted pumpkin and tucked it away for a pie.
 Yum!

-The vegetables in this pie are variable of course.
+The vegetables I used for the creamy filling in this pie are variable of course.
 They depend on your personal preference and what you have in your fridge.
 I used what was in mine.

 Besides carrots, pumpkin and cauliflower listed in this recipe, you can roast broccoli, butternut squash, parsnips, even potatoes!